labomics/midas/README.md

 ## File/folder instruction

-*   `comparison`: scripts for algorithm comparison and qualitative evaluation
+*   `comparison/`: scripts for algorithm comparison and qualitative evaluation
-*   `configs`: dataset configuration and MIDAS model configuration
+*   `configs/`: dataset configuration and MIDAS model configuration
-*   `eval`: scripts for quantitative evaluation
+*   `eval/`: scripts for quantitative evaluation
-*   `functions`: pytorch functions for MIDAS
+*   `functions/`: pytorch functions for MIDAS
-*   `modules`: pytorch models and dataloader for MIDAS
+*   `modules/`: pytorch models and dataloader for MIDAS
-*   `preprocess`: scripts for data preprocessing
+*   `preprocess/`: scripts for data preprocessing
-*   `utils`: commonly used functions
+*   `utils/`: commonly used functions
 *   `README.md`: this file
 *   `run.py`: script for MIDAS training and inference